The process for you to start getting help is broken into three steps.

 - The most efficient service available.

 Learn more about medical necessity by calling 1-888-235-HOPE (4673).

 The Utilization Management (UM) Department ensures everyone has equal access to right care across the areas we serve.
 UM authorizes services which meet specific guidelines so the help you get

 - Reflects enrollee preferences.

 - Occurs in the most appropriate and least restrictive setting.

 - Promotes evidence-based practices.

 Look at the benefit grids Utilization Management uses to make decisions on services in benefit plans.

-Learn about your rights to appeal if your choice of service is denied, reduced, suspended, or terminated.
-Or call Partners’ Appeals Unit at 704-884-2650.
-(Please phone for confidentiality)
+Click here to learn about your rights to appeal if your choice of service is denied, reduced, suspended, or terminated.
+You may also call Partners’ Appeals Unit at 704-884-2650.